SolomonRosemite/Unity-FutureCube/README.md

 # About📖

-- Future Cube is an extension of
+- Future Cube is an extension of a
   <a href="https://devassets.com/assets/how-to-make-a-video-game/">tutorial
   game.</a> Feel free to use it as you want :)